mlswg/mls-protocol/draft-barnes-mls-protocol.md

 A    B    C    D
 ~~~~~

+The details about Ratchet tree operations for ART are left out of this
+section.
+For more details please refer to "asynchronous ratcheting trees" {{art}}.

 ### Ratchet Trees for TreeKEM

 The key computation differ for each Node in TreeKEM.
 The general idea behind